-Sandra Amado is a researcher at the Center for Rapid and Sustainable Product Development of the Polytechnic Institute of Leiria (2016) and Neuromechanics Research Group at the Interdisciplinary Center for the Study of Human Performance, Faculty of Human Kinetics – University of Lisbon (2012).
+Sandra Amado is a researcher at the Center for Rapid and Sustainable Product Development of the Polytechnic Institute of Leiria (2016), and Neuromechanics Research Group at the Interdisciplinary Center for the Study of Human Performance, Faculty of Human Kinetics – University of Lisbon (2012).
 Amado has a background in Physiotherapy (1997) and she is a Professor at the Health School Science, Polytechnic Institute of Leiria, Portugal (2010).
 She obtained her PhD in 2012 on Human Kinetics – specialty of Physiotherapy, from the Faculty of Human Kinetics – University of Lisbon.
 She has developed and lectured several courses and MSc tracks and guided 50+ BSc students.
 Amado has published numerous scientific articles and has received several awards.
-Further, Amado serves on several editorial boards of journals indexed in the Web of Science; Her work has been related with the study of functional analysis after peripheral nerve injury using the rat model.
+Further, Amado serves on several editorial boards of journals indexed in the Web of Science; She is Co-chair of the International Conference on Advanced Research in Sustainable and Intelligent Manufacturing (RESIM), International Conference on Direct Digital Manufacturing and Polymers (ICDDMAP) and Symposium on Integrated Computational Tools for Advanced Manufacturing (ICT4AM).
+Her work has been related with the study of functional analysis after peripheral nerve injury using the rat model.
 Amado and coworkers were able to identify differences from 3D analysis of hindlimb movement during gait after different clinical intervention with different biomaterials for nerve regeneration.
-She is used to work with a multidisciplinary research team like veterinarians, exercise physiologists, biologists, biomechanics, engineers, and medical doctors.
+She has been working with multidisciplinary research teams like veterinarians, exercise physiologists, biologists, biomechanics, engineers, and medical doctors.

 - Pereira T, Gärtner A, Amorim I, Almeida A, Caseiro AR, Armada-da-Silva PA, Amado S, Fregnan F, Varejão AS, Santos JD, Bartolo PJ, Geuna S, Luís AL1, Mauricio AC.
 Promoting Nerve Regeneration in a Neurotmesis Rat Model Using Poly(DL-lactide-ε-caprolactone) Membranes and Mesenchymal Stem Cells from the Wharton's Jelly: In Vitro and In Vivo Analysis.
 Biomed Res Int.
 2014;2014:302659. doi: 10.1155/2014/302659.
 Epub 2014 Jul 10